Generalized virial theorem for contact Hamiltonian systems: Contact Lagrangian framework

-It follows that the integral curves of the vector field \(X_L\) satisfy the generalized Euler-Lagrange equations obtained by Herglotz in 1930 via a variational principle \cite{Herglotz} (see also \cite{CM4}). \\
+It follows that the integral curves of the vector field $X_L$ satisfy the generalized Euler-Lagrange equations obtained by Herglotz in 1930 via a variational principle \cite{Herglotz} (see also \cite{CM4}).

 We shall now discuss the generalized virial theorem in the Lagrangian setting.
-To summarize the above discussion, given any configuration space \(Q\), a regular Lagrangian \(L: TQ\times \Re\) induces a contact structure on \(TQ \times \Re\) with a contact form \(\eta_L\) defined in eqn (\ref{etaL}).
-The energy function is defined as in eqn (\ref{EL}) and corresponding to the Lagrangian \(L\) one may define a dynamical vector field \(X_L\) via the conditions given in eqns (\ref{XLCond}) whose local expression is eqn (\ref{XLExp}).
-The solutions of this contact Lagrangian problem solve the generalized Euler-Lagrange equations of Herglotz.\\
+To summarize the above discussion, given any configuration space $Q$, a regular Lagrangian $L: TQ\times \mathbb{R} \rightarrow \mathbb{R}$ induces a contact structure on $TQ \times \mathbb{R}$ with a contact form $\eta_L$ defined in Eq. (\ref{etaL}).
+The energy function is defined as in Eq. (\ref{EL}) and corresponding to the Lagrangian $L$ one may define a dynamical vector field $X_L$ via the conditions given in Eq. (\ref{XLCond}) whose local expression is Eq. (\ref{XLExp}).
+The solutions of this contact Lagrangian problem solve the generalized Euler-Lagrange equations of Herglotz.

-\begin{theorem} Consider a contact Lagrangian system with some \(L:TQ \times \Re \rightarrow \Re\) such that \(X_L\) is the dynamical vector field.
-Then, the following result holds: where \(G\) is the virial and \(\langle \cdot \rangle\) denotes time-average. \end{theorem}
+\begin{theorem} Consider a contact Lagrangian system with some $L:TQ \times \mathbb{R} \rightarrow \mathbb{R}$ such that $X_L$ is the dynamical vector field.
+Then, the following result holds: where $G = m_{ij} \dot{q}^i q^j$ is the virial and $\langle \cdot \rangle$ denotes time-average. \end{theorem}